 - Inspiration Lab – Improved Film Making and Equipment Programming

-Funds will be used to increase the film-making equipment available in the Vancouver Public Library’s Inspiration Lab and complement the existing equipment.
+Funds will be used to increase the film-making equipment available in the VPL’s Inspiration Lab and complement the existing equipment.
 The addition of a new green screen, an upgraded lighting kit and mobile recording equipment would support the completion of more complex film projects in the lab by patrons.
 This new equipment would also allow for the development of new Inspiration Lab programs and workshops.

 - Joes Fortes – Book and Toy Storage Unit:

 This project would provide a wheeled storage unit to house board books and play items for young children, including building blocks, interactive games, puzzles, and puppets.
 During storytimes and other programs, it can be closed, minimizing distractions and creating a more inclusive space for children who struggle with sensory and anxiety issues.
 At other times, the unit could be rolled out into the central area of the children’s section, providing a focal area for play, away from the collection.

 This funding will support additional artwork, posters and wall decals to brighten up the branch and create a more welcoming ambiance for users.

 - nə́ca̓ ʔmat ct Strathcona – Digital Creation Programming in the Bud Osborn Creation Space

 This funding will support hands-on workshops to be held in the Bud Osborn Creation Space.
 It will also enable Inspiration Lab staff from Central Library to train branch staff and develop a greater capacity at this branch to offer similar public programs more regularly.

 - Programming and Learning Services – Writer in Residence